Arizona town calls state of emergency over migrant arrivals

 “To drop people in basically the middle of nowhere, it’s 30 miles to the next type of town, and that’s 30 miles of open desert.
 So especially come July and August, we’re going to be finding bodies,” Riggs said.

-Federal officials provided less than three hour's notice before dropping off the latest migrant group, Riggs said, noting that he and his wife had to drive the families in loaned vans to a shelter in Phoenix arranged by U.S. Sen. Kyrsten Sinema, who was unable to find transportation for them.
+Riggs said he and his wife had to drive the families in loaned vans to a shelter in Phoenix arranged by U.S. Sen. Kyrsten Sinema, who couldn't find transportation for them.

-Riggs said he hopes the declaration sends a message to the state and Maricopa County that Gila Bend needs help with a variety of issues, including virus testing.

-“I want to get Maricopa County to provide me, from the department of health services, with personnel and testing resources so that I can test these people,” Riggs said.
-He also said he wants the state, through the National Guard, to help the town with transportation if non-government organizations are not available.
+The migrants being dropped off by federal authorities in remote Arizona desert towns do not include unaccompanied minors who are released and housed under a different process overseen by the U.S. Department of Health and Human Services’ Office of Refugee Resettlement.
+Several large facilities have been set up in Texas for migrant children who showed up there without their families.

+Customs and Border Protection said in a Wednesday statement about the Gila Bend releases that the majority of migrants now encountered at the U,S.-Mexico border are being returned under an order from the Centers for Disease Control and Protection that aims to prevent the spread of COVID-19.

+The increase in arrivals has prompted Republicans to criticize President Joe Biden's handling of border security following four years of hardline immigration policies under his predecessor Donald Trump.

+But the numbers of both unaccompanied minors and families now showing up at the border are lower than they were in spring 2019.

-Arizona's Pima County Board of Supervisors on Wednesday said asylum-seeking families are also being dropped off in the remote border community of Ajo.
-They agreed to prepare contracts to help transport them to the main migrant shelter in Tucson where they can stay temporarily and be tested for COVID-19.
+Arizona’s Pima County Board of Supervisors on Wednesday said asylum-seeking families are also being dropped off in the remote border community of Ajo, near Organ Pipe Cactus National Monument.
+The board agreed to prepare contracts to help transport the people to the main migrant shelter in Tucson where they can stay temporarily and be tested for COVID-19.

 An overall cost for transportation was not discussed, but Pima County officials said they would seek reimbursement from the Federal Emergency Management Agency, or FEMA.